Pollution caused by construction sites. Is this solvable?

 Various construction activities like land clearing, operation of diesel engines, demolition, burning, and working with toxic materials contribute to air pollution.

-• Big source of PM 2.5 on construction sites comes from the diesel engine exhausts of diesel generators, vehicles and heavy equipments.
+- Big source of PM 2.5 on construction sites comes from the diesel engine exhausts of diesel generators, vehicles, and heavy equipment.

-• C&D Waste: The waste comprising of building materials, debris and rubble resulting from construction, re-modeling, repair and demolition of any civil structure.
+- C&D Waste: The waste comprising building materials, debris, and rubble resulting from construction, remodeling, repair, and demolition of any civil structure.
 Construction industry in India generates about 10-12 million tons of waste annually.

 Is banning construction the solution?

-In the wake of severe levels of pollution, temporary ban on construction and excavation work was enforced under GRAP across the national capital region in november and december, last year.
-Unfortunately blanket banning of infrastructure construction mid-way often leaves the site looking like this, with the dust and debris further polluting the environment and making matters worse.
+In the wake of severe levels of pollution, a temporary ban on construction and excavation work was enforced under GRAP across the national capital region in November and December last year.
+Unfortunately, the blanket banning of infrastructure construction mid-way often leaves the site looking like this, with the dust and debris further polluting the environment and making matters worse.

-Thus even as a short term solution, construction ban has its shortcoming which stirs up the question whether it should even be considered as a solution.
-Besides, given pollution levels are high almost year round, for a developing country like India, putting a stop to infrastructure development strikes as counter-productive and unsustainable.
+Thus, even as a short-term solution, the construction ban has its shortcomings which stirs up the question of whether it should even be considered a solution.
+Besides, given that pollution levels are high almost year-round, for a developing country like India, putting a stop to infrastructure development seems counter-productive and unsustainable.

 Rules and clearances for Construction projects

-Indian Government has also set forth guidelines and made it mandatory for construction site owners to implement dust preventive measures in order to minimize the impact on environment.
-Here are few of them -
+The Indian Government has also set forth guidelines and made it mandatory for construction site owners to implement dust preventive measures to minimize the impact on the environment.
+Here are a few of them:

-• Setting barriers around construction site and covering mounds of sand with dust barrier sheets.
+- Setting barriers around the construction site and covering mounds of sand with dust barrier sheets.

-• The construction companies are being asked to submit reports on the current status of construction and steps being taken by them to comply with the ministry of environment and forests guidelines, 2010, on prevention of dust and garbage accumulation on their construction sites
+- Construction companies are being asked to submit reports on the current status of construction and steps being taken by them to comply with the ministry of environment and forests guidelines, 2010, on prevention of dust and garbage accumulation on their construction sites.

-• According to the C&D Waste Management Rules, 2016.
-The system should contain proper collection of segregated C&D waste from the generator, proper transportation of waste, storage of waste followed by proper processing of waste into recycled or reusable products that have market value and where minimal rejects are produced which get disposed in designated landfills.
+- According to the C&D Waste Management Rules, 2016, the system should contain proper collection of segregated C&D waste from the generator, proper transportation of waste, storage of waste followed by proper processing of waste into recycled or reusable products that have market value, with minimal rejects disposed of in designated landfills.

-Unfortunately there is lack of adherence to these guideline and lack of enforcement.
-If we compare a construction site in India vs in other developed parts of the world we can immediately see how a properly executed construction project can significantly contain the amount of pollution being generated.
+Unfortunately, there is a lack of adherence to these guidelines and enforcement.
+Comparing a construction site in India with one in other developed parts of the world reveals how a properly executed construction project can significantly contain the pollution being generated.

 The way forward

 The government and local municipal corporations must ensure that the construction industry strictly adheres to environmental regulations.
-As citizens we can help by reporting projects which are not following relevant guidelines.
-Infrastructure projects must clearly publish timelines, which should be communicated to citizens, to keep construction teams accountable.
-And there should be penalties associated with delays.
+As citizens, we can help by reporting projects that do not follow the relevant guidelines.
+Infrastructure projects must clearly publish timelines, which should be communicated to citizens to keep construction teams accountable.
+Penalties should be associated with delays.

 But we also need incentive systems to motivate construction companies to follow environmentally friendly construction practices.
-In recent years some construction firms are opting to incorporate green building into their design and building process.
-Design standards with accreditations (such as Well Certification, EDGE certification etc.) and green building rating systems are becoming essential attributes which increase the value of a building, introduce energy efficiencies and also helps in reducing the environmental impact associated with the building materials.
+In recent years, some construction firms have opted to incorporate green building into their design and building processes.
+Design standards with accreditations (such as Well Certification, EDGE certification etc.) and green building rating systems are becoming essential attributes that increase the value of a building, introduce energy efficiencies, and help reduce the environmental impact associated with building materials.

-• US based LEED certification managed by CII focuses on 5 factors : Energy savings, water efficiency, CO2 emissions reduction, improved indoor environmental quality and stewardship of resources and sensitivity to their impacts.
+- US-based LEED certification managed by CII focuses on five factors: Energy savings, water efficiency, CO2 emissions reduction, improved indoor environmental quality, and stewardship of resources and sensitivity to their impacts.

-Incorporating the carbon footprint, pollution and waste created during the construction process into such certification systems can both help educate as well as incentivise construction projects to adopt more environment friendly construction practices.
-As citizens we can encourage our employers, and choose to live and work in green buildings.
+Incorporating the carbon footprint, pollution, and waste created during the construction process into such certification systems can help educate and incentivize construction projects to adopt more environmentally friendly practices.
+As citizens, we can encourage our employers and choose to live and work in green buildings.

 In Conclusion

-We at Airveda believe that pollution due to construction can be significantly reduced via proper enforcement, incentives and education along with strong citizen participation.
+We at Airveda believe that pollution due to construction can be significantly reduced through proper enforcement, incentives, education, and strong citizen participation.
 What do you think?
-What can we as individuals and the government do to transform construction and infrastructure development to a non-polluting source?
+What can we as individuals and the government do to transform construction and infrastructure development into non-polluting sources?
 Please write in the comments below.
 We would love to hear from you.